alexmnv/react-navtree/README.md

 `NavTree` represents a tree structure reflecting React's node hierarchy of `<Nav>` components.
 It is accomplished by binding `<Nav>` components to the navigation tree at the mounting phase.
 When `<Nav>` component is mounted it creates a new branch in the tree.
-This branch in its turn will serve as a parent tree to nodes `Nav` components through Reacts' `context` mechanism.
+This branch in its turn will serve as a parent tree to children `Nav` components through Reacts' `context` mechanism.
-Likewise when `<Nav>` component is unmounted the branch gets removed from the tree.
-Thus keeping the tree in sync with React.
+Likewise, when `<Nav>` component is unmounted, the branch gets removed from the tree thus keeping the tree in sync with React.

 ##### Navigation